Identify if negative self-talk is sabotaging your life

 Over time, you can see if you need to change it to something more helpful.
 Or you can simply choose to let it go, without worrying about it any further.

-13 Focus on what you need to do
+13 What do you need to do?

 Focus on what you’re going to do about your internal chatter, rather than on how you’re feeling about it.

 If you choose to challenge your self-talk, here are some pointers to help.